Amsterdam Black Women Collective

 Amsterdam Babysitting Cooperative

 Something I really missed when I left Brooklyn was the babysitting cooperative I was a part of.
 I missed belonging to a community of mothers so I set out to build one.
 I put a call out for parents in Amsterdam and 30 parents signed up.
 I researched different models of babysitting cooperatives.
 I created a mailing list, bylaws, membership guidelines and processes.
 Though we managed to get it off the ground in the end, the cooperative didn’t last long.
-The lesson I learned from this failure was the importance of building trust and buy in before asking for commitment from a group of disassociated folks.
+The lesson I learned from this failure was the importance of building trust and buy in before asking for commitment.

 Brooklyn Movement Center

 In 2011 I was hired as the first Communications Organizer and one of three employees of the Brooklyn Movement Center (BMC) - a Black-led, membership-based startup organization dedicated to building power and self-determination in the neighborhoods of Brooklyn.
 I developed and implemented the organizations communications strategy from scratch.
 I also engineered and executed their brand identity.
 I built engagement with interactive and visually appealing social media campaigns.
 Through BMC I learned how to use digital tools and multimedia to inform, activate and mobilize community members and policy makers to take action on ongoing community issues such as street harassment, police brutality and gentrification.

 Square Rootz Collective